 The politicians and academics can and should look at policy and international agreements.
 As for me, I would welcome the challenge, even at a pro bono level, to contribute to the problem through enacting change of large-scale bias, empowering our country through affecting global impressions of our national brand.
 U.S products and services are indeed viable on the world stage.
 One idea can be a powerful thing, and the right endeavor would seem to transform a world of opinion, which is always an inspirational thing.

 Tags: American brand, authenticity, branding, international branding, marketing, marketing and advertising

-Posted in Advertising, Brand Identity, Brand Image, Business, Customer Experience, Design, Marketing, Media, Technology | No Comments »
+Posted in Advertising, Brand Identity, Brand Image, Business, Customer Experience, Design, Marketing, Media, Social Media, Technology | No Comments »